Dice Roller

 What should I double-check before trusting the answer?

 Use it for everyday games, teaching, and quick picks.
 Do not use it for gambling, legal drawings, security, or audited randomness.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?